 Mental illnesses can be of various kinds, like mood disorders, obsessive-compulsive disorder, stress-related conditions, behavioural disorders due to substance abuse, etc. “All the existing indemnity policies cover different forms of physical ailments.
 They cover pre- and post-hospitalisation treatment and offer wellness benefits.
-But with this move, policyholders will be able to avail insurance cover for mental illnesses, which will increase the ambit of coverage in the same policy that they have,” says Ashish Mehrotra, managing director & chief executive officer (CEO), Max Bupa health insurance.
+But with this move, policyholders will be able to avail insurance

-under its GoActive cover, which can be availed for psychiatric consultations on a cashless basis.
+Most health insurance policies currently treat mental illnesses as exclusion.
+A few health insurers cover certain mental illnesses under OPD (outpatient department) coverage.
+For instance, Max Bupa offers inbuilt OPD under its GoActive cover, which can be availed for psychiatric consultations on a cashless basis.
 According to insurance brokers, the current products in the market covering certain mental illnesses under OPD are more in the nature of wellness benefits.

 Insurers will have to make changes to their current policies.
 Says Shreeraj Deshpande, head of health insurance, Future Generali India Insurance: “Insurers may come out with specific products covering mental illnesses or revise their existing products to include coverage for treatment of mental illnesses.”